 Increased adrenal function may cause an increased production of cortisol, which, as was mentioned above, increases blood sugar and insulin levels.

 DHEA-S production can also be increased if the adrenals are hyperactive.
-This overproduction may be a problem because this hormone is classically a male sex hormone and it plays a similar role to testosterone in PCOS (Ruper 30).
+This overproduction may be a problem because this hormone is classically an androgenic sex hormone and it plays a similar role to testosterone in PCOS (Ruper 30).
 In excess it: blocks estrogen signalling, interferes with LH and FSH signalling, and increases hormonal acne (Ruper 30).

 Type 3 Contributory Causes: